Training tailored to market needs

 Professionalization

-It takes several forms:
+It takes many forms:

-• improvement board
+• advice on improvement

-• strong connection withLEEM
+• a very strong connection withLEEM

-• alumni association (AAEISM)
+• Alumni Association (AAEISM)

 Professional Development Council

-It actively contributes to:
+He actively contributes to:

-• learn about emerging professions
+• learn about emerging careers

 Office

-• coordination of partnerships: Remis, Morocco
+• Partnership coordination: Remis, Morocco

 Faculty

-• speakers, professionals, and academic specialists.
+• speakers, professionals, and academic experts.

 International